Ulmus pumila: Description

-The tree is short-lived in temperate climates, rarely reaching more than 60 years of age, but in its native environment may live to between 100 and 150 years.
+The tree is short-lived in temperate climates, rarely reaching more than 60 years of age, but in its native environment, may live between 100 and 150 years.
 A giant specimen, 45 km southeast of Khanbogt in the south Gobi, with a girth of 5.55 m in 2009, may exceed 250 years (based on average annual ring widths of other U. pumila in the area).

 Taxonomy

 The species was described by Peter Simon Pallas in the 18th century from specimens from Transbaikal.

-Two varieties were traditionally recognized: var. pumila and var. arborea, the latter now treated as a cultivar, U. pumila 'Pinnato-ramosa'.
+Two varieties were traditionally recognized: U. p. var. pumila and U. p. var. arborea, but the latter is now treated as a cultivar, U. pumila 'Pinnato-ramosa'.

 Distribution and habitat

-The tree is native to Central Asia, eastern Siberia, the Russian Far East, Mongolia, Tibet, northern China, India (northern Kashmir) and Korea.
-It is the last tree species encountered in the semi-desert regions of Central Asia.
+The tree is native to Central Asia, eastern Siberia, the Russian Far East, Mongolia, Tibet, northern China, India (northern Kashmir), and Korea.
+It is the last tree species encountered in the semidesert regions of Central Asia.

 Ecology

 Pests and diseases

 The tree has considerable variability in resistance to Dutch elm disease; for example, trees from north-western and north-eastern China exhibit significantly higher tolerance than those from central and southern China.
 Moreover, it is highly susceptible to damage from many insects and parasites, including the elm leaf beetle Xanthogaleruca luteola, the Asian 'zigzag' sawfly Aproceros leucopoda, Elm Yellows, powdery mildew, cankers, aphids, leaf spot and, in the Netherlands, coral spot fungus Nectria cinnabarina.
 U. pumila is the most resistant of all the elms to verticillium wilt.